How much does a gravel driveway cost?

 A gravel driveway grid costs $2 to $4 per square foot depending on the type and project size.
 A 24×24 (2-car) gravel driveway geogrid costs $1,100 to $2,300 to install.
 Porous paving systems are plastic honeycomb-shaped structures embedded into your foundation, which stabilizes your gravel.

 HDPE plastic rings connected by an interlocking geogrid structure allow for a 1" gravel fill and require 0.66 cubic yards of gravel per 100 square feet of grid.
-For additional stabilization and to allow for the most water runoff possible, install a sub-base foundation of larger crushed stones first.

 A CORE gravel driveway costs $2 to $3 per square foot depending on the type, and doesn't include the sub-base foundation or gravel.
 CORE's gravel geogrid system provides path and parking stabilization and is eco-friendly.
 CORE Glow stones will illuminate your driveway for up to 10 hours at night.